CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-layouts.md

 ## Layout inheritance

-In the next example let's say we're building multiple landing pages and they're all going to have this hero section.
+In the next example we're building multiple landing pages and they're all going to have a hero section:

 {% raw %}
 ~~~html